-I wouldn’t go so far as to call myself a supply chain sage, but having been involved in supply chain management for 30 years, the array of challenges and disruptions we’re currently seeing, both in duration and scale, are genuinely unprecedented.
+It certainly feels like the array of challenges and disruptions we’re currently seeing at the moment, both in duration and scale, are genuinely unprecedented.
 And while I never expected a return to the ‘old normal’, the shift in what’s important and relevant today is even more significant then I’d ever anticipated.

 Where in previous years supply chain professionals debated the benefits and conflicts between lean and agile supply chains, today’s dilemma centres around the holy trinity of achieving robust and resilient supply chains whilst simultaneously striving for efficiency.
 But can all three goals be achieved at once?